 - 2 finger hot green chilies, cut into half then split

 - 4 cherry tomatoes, halved

 - Dilute the tomato paste with enough water to get to the consistency of passata.

 - Heat your frying pan (don't use non-stick) briefly over medium heat.
 Add the oil.
 Use all the oil specified.
 It's important.

 - When the oil starts to shimmer add the onions and green peppers and stir every few seconds.
 You want the green peppers to be skin side down as much as possible.
 Fry until the pepper starts to blister and the onion edges turn brown.

-- Next comes the garlic ginger paste.
-Add it into the pan and cook it, stirring constantly, until it stops sputtering.
+- Next comes the garlic ginger paste and the cilantro stems.
+Add them into the pan and cook it, stirring constantly, until the garlic ginger paste stops sputtering.

 - Turn down the heat and add the spice mix.
 This is the critical step.
 Stir it constantly for 30 seconds.
 If it starts to darken lift the pan off the heat.
 You want the spice mix to cook in the oil but not burn.